beumsk/beumsk.github.io/posts/nextjs-dark-mode.md

 When I started listing the features I wanted for my new website, a dark mode toggle was in the top tier list as it's becoming a standard.
 Even though I'm not a big supporter of dark mode, I know people love it and I was willing to tackle this challenge.

 ## The CSS part
-For this feature, I wanted to use CSS variables.
-I have a range of variables that will switch according to the color mode.
+For this feature, we want to use CSS variables.
+We have a range of variables that will switch according to the color mode.
 Here is a snippet example:

 ```css